 Me, “How many small business tax returns have you processed?”

 Gary, “Well, at least a couple hundred a year for 15 years.”

 Me, “So, at least 3000?”
 He nodded.
 “How many of your 300 clients have been audited since you have been representing them?”

 He looked at me and said, “Well, none.”

 So, we just added that piece of proof to his talk of introduction.

 For my proof, I have a number of options.
-Just like Gary, I have had a lot of students in my classes who have had great success.
+Just like Gary, I have had a lot of clients who have had great successes.
 In addition, I have published two best-selling books about public speaking.
 I also have hundreds of thousands of people who listen to my podcast each week.
 So, I can pick my evidence based on what I want my audience to do.

 For instance, if I’m speaking at a convention, and I want the audience to come by my booth to purchase my books, my introduction might sound like this.